grodansparadis/vscp-doc-spec/vscp_tcpiplink.md

 Note: The GUID values always is given as hexadecimal values without a preceding “0x”.
 Note: If you want to filter on nickname-ID you should filter on GUID LSB byte.

+For a device with more than one filter the filter can be specified as an added numeric parameter of the above list.
+So

+    1,0x0000,0x0006,ff:ff:ff:ff:ff:ff:ff:01:00:00:00:00:00:00:00:00,8

+will set filter eight and so on.

 ## SMSK/SETMASK - Set incoming event mask :id=tcpip-setmask

 Set the incoming mask.
 The format is